 Credit/D/Fail Policy Information

 A student may choose to take a limited number of courses with the Credit/D/Fail grading option as opposed to earning regular letter grades.
-Courses to be taken on a Credit/D/Fail basis should be so indicated on the registration card or add/drop card.
+Courses to be taken on a Credit/D/Fail basis should be so indicated on Polaris under the Registration tab.
 A course may be changed from letter grades to Credit/D/Fail or vice versa up until the end of the sixth week of classes.
 When a student chooses the Credit/D/Fail grading option, a grade of CR (credit) is given if the student produces work at a level of C- or above, a grade of D is given if the student produces work at a D level, and a grade of F is given otherwise.